Pfed-prog/NextJsExplorer/README.md

   - Fees: Display Gas fee cost in USD.
   - Transaction Method and Type: colored to reflect the mix of coin transfer, token transfer and contract call.

 - Blocks page: Gas Usage, miner, total transactions and date.
+Display all the transactions in the block with their receiver, sender, gas used and value.

 - Transaction page: BlockNumber, transaction type, receiver, sender, gas and gas price.